Helping Children Understand Martin Luther King’s Message

 Practice MLK’s Principles Every Day

 Children at this young age hear something one day but forget it the next.
-It's important to remind them that everything that Martin Luther King Jr. stood for are values that are always part of their lives, not just on his birthday.
-You can help them to remember by making posters with King's messages and his principles for non-violence and hang them around the classroom.
+It’s important to remind them that Martin Luther King Jr. stood for values that are always part of their lives, not just on his birthday.
+You can help them to remember by making posters with King’s messages and his principles for non-violence and hang them around the classroom.